uofs-simlab/pythOS/README.md

-	 When using the finite element capabilities of firedrake this is a .h5 file accessible through the `CheckpointFile` interface from firedrake.
+	 When using the finite element capabilities of firedrake this is a .h5 file accessible through the `CheckpointFile` interface from `firedrake`.
+The file has attributes `/times/idx/` that store the time of each entry and the attribute `/time/last_idx` indicates the last valid index.
+The `Function`s are stored using corresponding indices.
 	 Otherwise this is a .csv file containing time in the first entry of each line, and the solution in the remaining entries

 - save\_steps: the number of intermediate steps to save.

 	 The default is to save steps at delta\_t time interval if a filename is provided.

-- ivp\_methods: a dictionary to control the selection of the EXACT solver.
+- ivp\_methods: a dictionary to control the selection of the ADAPTIVE solver.

-	 Key `i` specified the method in use for the ith operator if it is solved with an EXACT solver.
-The entry has format
-	 (method, relative tolerance, absolute tolerance).
+	 Key `i` specified the method in use for the ith operator if it is solved with an ADAPTIVE solver.
+The entry has format (method, relative tolerance, absolute tolerance).
 	 Available methods include:
 	 - any of the solvers from scipy.integrate.solve\_ivp